 What is fund accounting, and what does it have to do with nonprofits, charitable, or religious organizations?
-It’s a standard almost all nonprofits and churches have to adhere to in one way or another, and it differs from basic accounting.
-If you work for a nonprofit or church, this lesson is for you!
+It’s a standard almost all nonprofit organizations and churches have to adhere to in one way or another, and it differs from basic accounting.
+If you work for a nonprofit or church, this information is for you.

-Fund accounting is a method of accounting used by a nonprofit organization that illustrates accountability, rather than profitability.
-In a business you want to know how much was spent, how much was earned, and how much was left over.
-With a nonprofit you want to know these things, but you also want to make sure that the money you have, receive, and spend is allocated for the proper purpose.
-Welcome to fund accounting.
+Fund accounting is a method of bookkeeping used by a nonprofit organization that illustrates accountability rather than profitability.
+In a business, you want to know how much was spent, how much was earned, and how much was left over.
+With a nonprofit, you want to know these things, but you also want to make sure your income and expenses are allocated for the proper purposes.

-Fund accounting can potentially get very complicated, depending on the needs of your organization.
-FASB117 and FIN46 are the IRS resources that outline all needs of a nonprofit accounting system.
-However, for this particular course, we will solely be focusing on what fund accounting is and how you can implement it for your organization.
+It can potentially get very complicated, depending on the needs of your organization.
+FASB117 and FIN46 are the government agencies that outline all needs of a nonprofit accounting system.
+However, for this particular course, we will solely focus on what it is and how you can implement it for your organization.

 A fund is an area or purpose within your organization that needs to be tracked separately from anything else.
-This can include, but is not limited to:
+This includes, but is not limited to:

 When trying to think of what a fund might be for your organization, ask yourself, “Do I need to know how much money I have set aside for _____?”
 This is the key question.
-Some programs and software will mask funds as classes or categories, but beware… these methods will allow you to track how much money you’ve received and spent for a class, but it’s very difficult to find out how much money you have set aside for it at any given time.
+Some programs and software will mask funds as classes or categories.
+But beware.
+Although these methods will allow you to track how much money you’ve received and spent for a class, it’s very difficult to find out how much money you have set aside for it at any given time.

 If you can think of answers to the above question, write them down.
 These will be the funds you will want to track once you have your system set up.

-It is used for almost all nonprofit organizations and will most likely be needed on a daily basis, so let’s walk through an example of how fund accounting becomes important in a nonprofit.
+This method of accounting is used by almost all nonprofit organizations, and will likely be needed on a daily basis.
+Here’s an example of how it becomes important for a nonprofit.

 - How are you going to record the receipt of this $5,000?

-- How are you going to record the expenses that use this $5,000?
+- How will you record the expenses that use the funds from the grant?

-- How, at any given point, will you know how much money is left of this $5,000?
+- Will you know how much money is left at any given point in time?

-Fund accounting allows you to answer these questions and more.
-In a properly set-up system, this fund would have its own asset, liability, equity, income, and expense balances; thus, making it a completely separate entity within your organization.
-Don’t worry, you would still be able to see simple information for your organization as a whole, but each fund would be independent of others.
+Accounting for funds in this fashion allows you to answer these questions and more.
+In a properly set-up system, this fund would have its own asset, liability, equity, income, and expense balances, making it a completely separate entity within your organization.
+You would still be able to see simple information for your organization as a whole.
+However, each fund would be independent of others.

-Fund accounting is very detailed, and can get confusing… but ultimately it is the most accurate method of accounting.
-By utilizing this system of tracking funds, you can maintain accurate financial records for your organization and all of its directives; thus, empowering you to generate powerful financial statements and make key decisions.
+Fund accounting is a very detailed and confusing process.
+Ultimately, it is the most accurate method of accounting.
+By utilizing this system of tracking funds, you can maintain accurate financial records for your organization and all of its directives, empowering you to generate powerful financial statements and make key decisions.
 Most importantly, it can keep government agencies like the IRS off your back.